MunibQazi12/soundcheck-scheduler/README.md

 It demonstrates how to:
 - Structure React and Next.js applications for growth
 - Build interactive, state-driven user interfaces
-- Keep UI, logic, and configuration clearly separated
+- Keep UI logic predictable and easy to reason about
 - Design frontend architecture suitable for real products and internal tools

 This is a production-style system.